rack2cloud/broadcom-exit-strategy/README.md

 - Vendor endorsements
 - Synthetic feature benchmarking

-*This is a strict control-plane and data-physics architecture model.*
+*This is a strict control-plane and execution-physics architecture model.*

 ---